-We’ve done the research and found the best machines for you.
+So we’ve done the research and found the best bud trimmer machines for you.

 This bowl trimmer by The Clean Cut comes in black, green, and blue.
-But the color isn’t as important as the fact that it gets the job done right.
+But the color isn’t nearly as important as the fact that it gets the job done right.
 This trimmer will help you get your work done in less than a quarter of the time it would take you to trim by hand.

 The bowl is 16 inches in diameter so you can trim a lot of plant all at once.
 It comes with both a razor blade and a serrated blade.
 For wet buds, try the razor blade first.
 For dry, use the serrated blade.
 You can adjust either blade to cut the way you want.